 ►Zoo Atlanta has an educational guide for the animals they’re protecting.

 - Now is the perfect time to get started with eRead Kids!
-Your library card gives you free access to 15,000 electronic and audio books for children from pre-k through fourth grade.
-You just need your library card number and PIN
+Your library card gives you free access to more than 15,000 electronic and audio books for children from pre-k through fourth grade.
+You just need your library card number and PIN.

-► While GLASS Atlanta is closed, patrons can still access digital braille and audio books through BARD and BARD Mobile
+► GLS patrons can access digital braille and audio books through BARD and BARD Mobile

-► GLASS staff will be answering our phones to assist customers with GLASS resources including digital talking books, BARD, BARD Mobile, Bookshare and more!
+► GLS staff are answering our phones to assist customers with GLS resources including digital talking books, BARD, BARD Mobile, Bookshare and more!

 Here are some ideas for using these resources: